Viewing: 349-360 of 1110 | All

 First Trimester Screening

-First trimester screening combines fetal ultrasound and blood tests for the mother.
-It’s done during the first trimester of pregnancy, during weeks 1 to 12 or 13.
-It can help find out the risk of the fetus having certain birth defects.
+First trimester screening combines an ultrasound and blood tests.
+It's done during weeks 11 to 14 of pregnancy.
+It can help find out the risk of the baby having certain birth defects.

 First-Degree Burn in Children